jachap0802/jorr-dnd-new/content/Characters/Aurelian Urizen/Aurelian Urizen - Chraracter Sheet.md

 # Personality
 ###### Personality Traits
 - Wise: Speaks in proverbs and parables.
-Cryptic and Indirect Superstitious: I see omens in every event and action.
+- Cryptic and Indirect Superstitious: I see omens in every event and action.
 The gods try to speak to us, we just need to listen.

 ###### Ideals
-- Wise: Speaks in proverbs and parables.
-Cryptic and Indirect Superstitious: I see omens in every event and action.
-The gods try to speak to us, we just need to listen.
+- Aspiration: I see to prove myself worthy of my god's favor, match my action to his or her teaching.
+- Divine Order: Duty is to maintain a greater plan of structure and balance.
+- Law Above All: Laws of gods and the universe transcend personal desire.
+- Protection of the Weak: Uphold justice and protect those who cannot protect themselves.

 ###### Bonds
-- Wise: Speaks in proverbs and parables.
-Cryptic and Indirect Superstitious: I see omens in every event and action.
-The gods try to speak to us, we just need to listen.
+- Celestus Temple of Greater Order: Training Place.
+Closest things to a home.
+Would go to any length to protect.
+- Sacred Vows: Bound by ancient oaths to his deity.
+Never to be broken.
+- Few Distant, True Allies: Centuries of life have seen deep bonds forged, though outlived.
+Memories still influence actions.

 ###### Flaws
-- Wise: Speaks in proverbs and parables.
-Cryptic and Indirect Superstitious: I see omens in every event and action.
-The gods try to speak to us, we just need to listen.
+- Puts too much trust in Celestus Temple.
+Overly Detached.
+Stubborn in Belief.
+Reluctant to Act Quickly.
+Burdened by Duty.